-I don’t fight in a bloody battlefield, the One I enlist to serve has not required that of me.
-But there is definitely a war waging for mens souls… What would happen if we all figuratively prayed to God and said..”please help me get on more” Then courageously ran until we found someone and then repeated.
+I don’t fight on a bloody battlefield, the One I enlist to serve has not required that of me.
+But there is definitely a war waging for men’s souls… What would happen if we all figuratively prayed to God and said..”please help me get one more” Then courageously ran until we found someone and then repeated.

 I will admit that I closed my eyes through much of the film.
 It is too gory.
 But this man’s story is worth knowing and hopefully, you too will be changed but Private Doss’s ability to fulfill the measure of his creation.
 What a beautiful man… he is no longer with us but I am sure he is at peace now with the One he served.